What Are Fringe Benefits and Why Are They Important?

 So, your company is paying an additional 16.03% to the employee on top of their yearly wage.

-As candidates and employees generally view benefits like health insurance as a must-have, it's in a company's best interest to offer additional incentives to stand out.
-Like what, you ask?
-Well, that depends on your industry and other factors, such as company size, what your competitors offer, and what today's jobseekers and employees personally value.
+Many candidates and employees view benefits like health insurance as a must-have.
+So, it's in a company's best interest to offer additional incentives and fringe benefits to stand out.
+Deciding on these depends on your industry and other factors such as, company size, what your competitors offer, and what your candidates and employees value.

-Check out these five industries and their popular fringe benefits to help you win over—and keep—top talent:
+Check out these examples of fringe benefits relevant to five top industries to help you win over—and retain—top talent:

 Construction